Vision Pro headset is Apple's next Mac and TV combined

 Jay Wright, chief executive of Campfire, a startup that makes software for using headsets to collaborate remotely on three-dimensional files such as engine designs, noted that the original Mac computer in 1984 cost the equivalent of nearly $7,500 today.
 But small businesses flocked to the Mac for its ability to create and print documents and brochures.

 “It's important to recognize this is not a consumer accessory device, like Apple Watch.
 This is a whole new computing platform,” Wright said.
 “I'm of the opinion that this is more like what comes after the Mac than what comes after the iPhone.”
-(Reporting by Stephen Nellis in San Francisco and Dawn Chmielewski in Los Angeles; Editing by Peter Henderson and Lisa Shumaker)
+(Reporting by Stephen Nellis in San Francisco and Dawn Chmielewski in Los Angeles; Editing by Peter Henderson, Lisa Shumaker and Diane Craft)